 Practice courtesy and caution when you find an ancestral image someone has attached to his or her online family tree.
 Before you use the image in a book, on your blog or website, or elsewhere, contact the submitter for permission.
 Thank the person and credit him as the source.
 But remember that the submitter may have gotten the photo somewhere else, possibly without regard for its source or copyright status.
 Try to find out where it came from, and alter your plans to use it if necessary.

-From the March/April 2015 Family Tree Magazine.
+A version of this article appeared in the March/April 2015 Family Tree Magazine.